 Clinical endocannabinoid deficiency (CECD) was a term coined only recently, in 2004, by Dr Ethan Russo.
 Until the field of research expands, this condition remains mostly a theory, but with very solid grounding.
 Essentially, Ethan Russo bases his theory on the idea that there are many brain disorders which arise out of a neurotransmitter deficiency, and that many other conditions may arise similarly out of a deficiency in endocannabinoids.

-As it stands, Russo shows that there is great evidence suggesting endocannabinoid deficiency is linked with migraines, fibromyalgia and irritable bowel syndrome.
-In this article, we explore the complex correlations between endocannabinoid deficiency and some of these common pathologies.
+As it stands, Russo shows that there is some evidence suggesting that endocannabinoid deficiency is linked with migraines, fibromyalgia and irritable bowel syndrome.
+In this article, we explore the complex associations between endocannabinoid deficiency and some of these common pathologies.
 Overall, it is a complex notion that underlying many of these pathologies is possibly endocannabinoid deficiency as a cause, and there is still much research to be done in the area.

 Migraine, serotonin and the blood plasma platelets